East Upper Silesia: Inter-War Silesia

+Ethnic and religious structure

 Nazi Germany

 East Upper Silesia was annexed by Nazi Germany along with other Polish areas following the invasion of Poland in 1939, which triggered the outbreak of World War II.
 Until 1941, the region was administered as Regierungsbezirk Kattowitz, the easternmost government region of the Silesia Province.
 From 1941 to 1945, it was part of the Upper Silesia Province.
 Under Nazi rule, Upper Silesia included the cities of Beuthen, Gleiwitz, Hindenburg in Oberschlesien, Kattowitz, and Königshütte.
 It also contained the rural districts (Landkreis) of Bendsburg, Beuthen-Tarnowitz, Bielitz, Kattowitz, Krenau, Ilkenau, Pless, Rybnik, Saybusch, Teschen, and Toszek-Gleiwitz.

 In the spring of 1945, the region was occupied by the Red Army after the Silesian Offensives defeated the Wehrmacht there.

 Present day

 After the war, East Upper Silesia was restored to Poland.
 Poland also received West Upper Silesia and most of Lower Silesia as part of the Recovered Territories.
 Today, the region is roughly represented by the Silesian Voivodeship.